machineghost/docs/docs/install-pop-theme.md

 sudo apt install pop-theme
 ```

 It's recommended to use the ```pop-theme``` metapackage, as this will pull in all components of the look.
-However, individual componenets can be installed separately, e.g.:
+However, individual components can be installed separately, e.g.:

 ```
 sudo apt install pop-gtk-theme